maurisones/F2H/README.md

 -   The local version of F2H requires the standard perl installed in the system;

--   The implementations doesn't allow to create a model the model and use the same model twice, that is a consequence of a problem with the Clus Framework that generate some errors in the model saving process.
+-   The implementations doesn't allow to create a model and use the same model twice, that is a consequence of a problem with the Clus Framework that generates some errors in the model saving process.
 This limitation makes imperative always to call the F2H() function with the training and test sets, doesn't allowing to make predictions using the same model to a second set of testing instances.
 We are working on this issue;

 -   F2H with global approach is faster;

 -   F2H with local approach is slower but achieves best results;

--   To run F2H with datasets with \|Labels\| \> 20 we recommend the use of the minSupportConcetps = 10 or bigger.
+-   To run F2H with datasets with \|Labels\| \> 20 we recommend the use of the minSupportConcetps = 10 or greater.

 ## How to cite?
 ```